SurniaUlula/wpsso-organization/readme.txt

 = Extends the WPSSO Plugin =

-<p>The <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO ORG Free extension</a> works with the WPSSO Free or Pro plugin.
-The <a href="https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-extends">WPSSO ORG Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoorg-readme-extends">WPSSO Pro plugin</a> as well.</p>
+<p>The <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO ORG Free extension</a> works with the WPSSO Free or Pro core plugin.
+The <a href="https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-extends">WPSSO ORG Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoorg-readme-extends">WPSSO Pro core plugin</a> as well.</p>

 [Purchase the WPSSO Organization Markup Pro extension here](https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).